unlimitediw/DistributedSystemLearn/DockerAndContainer.md

     * Client can also do network and storage configuration
     * Client manage container lifecycle
   * Deamon inside (Client talk to deamon with API)
-  * Storage inside(but beyond lifecyle) (Volume, a persistent area of storage) or network (push it out on network)
+  * Storage inside(but beyond lifecycle) (Volume, a persistent area of storage) or network (push it out on network)
     * Use it if it wants to persist any data beyond the lifecycle of the container
     * Network will also allow persistence after container end
   * Container Life Cycle
-> Summary: Container is a sandbox that allows user to ioslate their processes while Container Image (created by dockerfile) likes a manager allows sharing and concetrates specific things in specific area.
+> Summary: Container is a sandbox that allows user to isolate their processes while Container Image (created by dockerfile) likes a manager allows sharing and concentrates specific things in specific area.
 The Docker Host links all these things together and provides a standard, lightweight and secure Container.
 <a name ="containervsvm"></a>
 ### VMs vs Containers
 > VM